ATGardner/atgardner.github.com/_posts/2014-12-25-my-post-hike-gear-review-pt-3-misc.markdown

  even a bit more zoom to play with.
 I still shoot on "auto", and I am happy with the results.
 <h4>_Smartphone -
  [Google Nexus
- 4](https://play.google.com/store/devices/details/Nexus_4_16GB?id=nexus_4_16gb&amp;hl=en) _</h4>I took my phone from Israel with me for the hike.
-Being a GSM phone I knew it would work well with AT&amp;T and T-Mobile networks in the USA.
+ 4](https://play.google.com/store/devices/details/Nexus_4_16GB?id=nexus_4_16gbhl=en) _</h4>I took my phone from Israel with me for the hike.
+Being a GSM phone I knew it would work well with ATT and T-Mobile networks in the USA.
 I managed to get an unactivated T-Mobile sim card beforehand, and when I landed I activated it on a pre-paid plan for $30/month for calls+data.
-Pretty soon I discovered that I didn't have a lot of reception on the trail, especially compared to AT&amp;T reception.
-I decided to switch to [Straight Talk](http://www.straighttalk.com/wps/portal/home), an MVO that operates over AT&amp;T network and offers a prepaid monthly option as well. for $45 I Got unlimited national minutes, and 3GB of data.
+Pretty soon I discovered that I didn't have a lot of reception on the trail, especially compared to ATT reception.
+I decided to switch to [Straight Talk](http://www.straighttalk.com/wps/portal/home), an MVO that operates over ATT network and offers a prepaid monthly option as well. for $45 I Got unlimited national minutes, and 3GB of data.
 I also used Google Voice to call home (international), so having national only minutes didn't bother me.
 The reception was all right throught most of the first half of the trail.
 Up in Oregon I had a bit less, and almost no reception